 Make your child’s play really count with these great Learning Toys and Educational Games.

-We were welcomed by the owners of Junior Scholars – Clive and Celia and their staff, and were shown through into an activity room, set up for the children to have some creative fun.
-Monkey and I were the first to arrive which was great.
+We were welcomed by the owners of Junior Scholars – Clive and Celia and their staff and were shown through into an activity room, set up for the children to have some creative fun.
+My son and I were the first to arrive which was great.

 He was well away, picking out different colours and making patterns.
-I love peg boards and it ‘s great for promoting manual dexterity by placing each peg in the board.
-Monkey, who will be 4 in December, gets Red and Green mixed up continually, so this game was great to try and get him to think about the colour pegs he was using.
+I love peg boards and it’s great for promoting manual dexterity by placing each peg in the board.
+My son, who will be 4 in December, gets Red and Green mixed up continually, so this game was great to try and get him to think about the colour pegs he was using.

-The peg board came with a few picture cards to give you some inspiration, but as is the norm, Monkey was happy doing his own thing.
+The peg board came with a few picture cards to give you some inspiration, but as is the norm, he was happy doing his own thing.

 Soon we were joined by Mummy Endeavours, In the Playroom, Caterpillar Tales and 3 Kids and a Gluestick and their children.
-Whilst the new arrivals settled in for some fun, Celia showed Monkey and I around Junior Scholars.
-Basically the aim of the shop is to provide toys and games with an educational element right from birth!
+Whilst the new arrivals settled in for some fun, Celia showed my son and me around Junior Scholars.
+Basically, the aim of the shop is to provide toys and games with an educational element right from birth!

-We started at the section for Baby Scholars with the wonderful Lamaze range that Monkey loved as a baby, through to the Pre-School Scholars section and right through to the many sections dedicated to the educational needs of school age children.
+We started at the section for Baby Scholars with the wonderful Lamaze range that my son loved as a baby, through to the Pre-School Scholars section and right through to the many sections dedicated to the educational needs of school-age children.
 There are areas focussing on English, Maths, Science and so on.
 We found an area of Orchard Toys game (one of our favourite brands as you know) and were introduced to some brands for the first time.

-I also noticed pens and pencil sharpeners for us lefties – Monkey takes after me.
+I also noticed pens and pencil sharpeners for us lefties – he takes after me.

 The Junior Scholars shop is packed with ideas to help children have fun whilst learning.